Medical Rehabilitation Nurses Section

 The N.C.
 Industrial Commission has adopted a mandatory requirement for Rehabilitation Professionals.
 Effective July 1, 2011, every Rehabilitation Professional providing rehabilitation services shall be required to complete the comprehensive course entitled Workers' Compensation Case Management in NC: A Basic Primer for Medical and Vocational Case Managers, in order to be recognized as "Qualified" under Section IV of the NCIC Rules for Rehabilitation Professionals.
-Click here to read the March 17, 2011 Minutes.
-For information on class availability through the Carolinas Chapter of the International Association of Rehabilitation Professionals (IARP),please contact Jane Rouse or Jodie Nolf with Southern Rehab Network at 919-781-3149 or 800-772-8914; or send an e-mail to email@example.com or firstname.lastname@example.org.
+The deadline for completion by RPs currently practicing rehabilitation has passed, and the NCIC Registry for Workers’ Compensation Rehabilitation Professionals on this website has been updated accordingly.
+Click here to read the March 17, 2011 Minutes for more details.
+For class availability and registration, click here.
+If you have questions, contact Karen Smith at 919-807-2618 or via e-mail firstname.lastname@example.org.

 For a list of Forms related to Nursing and Rehabilitation, please Click Here